 KPREP is coming!
 The state will tell you you cannot LEGALLY opt your children out of high-stakes KPREP tests.
-But there are options they are not telling you.
+But there are options they may not be telling you.
 Dear JCPS recommends parents and students wishing to follow the plan outlined below.

 #1 – Notify your school administration.